neuromodulation/py_neuromodulation/README.md

 The py_neuromodulation module allows for real time capable processing of multimodal electrophysiological data.
 The primary use is movement prediction for adaptive deep brain stimulation (https://pubmed.ncbi.nlm.nih.gov/30607748/).

 For running this toolbox first create a new virtual conda environment:
-`conda create --name pyneuromodulation`
+`conda create -n pyneuromodulation python=3.9`

 Then activate it:
 `conda activate pyneuromodulation`

 and install the required packages:
-`pip install -r requirements.txt`
+`pip install -r requirements.txt --user`

 Internally a generator get's initialized which simulates a continuous data stream, as well as a feature object.